Via Monti, 5 & 8, Torino (1914)

 The chassis is made of steel tubes with patented Fongri front fork.
 Controls are all on the handlebars, the wheels of 26 x 2 3/8" are quick disassembly (QD) and it has independent controls for front and rear brakes.

-In 1920 they produced the same machine little variation worthy of note: we will only say that some sources give a cylinder capacity of 575cc instead of the cylinder capacity of 578cc in 1919.
+In 1920 they produced the same machine with little variation worthy of note: we will only say that some sources give a cylinder capacity of 575cc instead of the cylinder capacity of 578cc in 1919.

 At the end of 1921 it was announced that Fongri would be built at the Société Anonima Officine Meccaniche di Ceriano Laghetto, with Mr. Gianetti in charge.
 No precise data is available on Grignani's participation in this enterprise - whether he became a member of the new company or if he granted a license for construction.

 The new company ... seems to have not succeeded since in 1922 the production of Fongri slows down considerably.

 At the end of 1922 production was completely suspended and shortly afterwards the company announced that the brand would no longer be produced at Ceriano Laghetto, but in Turin.

 In November 1923 at the Milan Motor Show the resumption of production was announced and the new 575 appeared the following year with a 3-speed Fongri gearbox.

 1925.
 The 575 Sport Luso appeared with more elegant styling, light alloy pistons, new crankcase design, and handlebar-controlled clutch.

 Fongri also built a racing OHV 500cc HO model with very light pistons.
 A 1925 version was built with a disc brake.

 Eugenio Grignani won races in 1913 and also competed on the 1925 500cc Speciale, as did Tazio Nuvolari, winner of the 1925 350cc European Motorcycle Championship.

-Sources vary, with Henshaw and others giving widely varying dates.
+Sources vary, with Tragatsch and others giving widely varying dates.
 Fongri.com, built by someone of the same surname as one of the principals (Gianmario Grignani) gives dates of 1910-1930.
 Moto-collection.org says that the company ceased manufacture during the first war, restarted around 1921 in Milan and stopped in 1922, then in 1924 resumed in Turin with Grignani and ceased in 1926.

 1915 sales brochures state company name as Grignani & Fontana.